Yes. Yes they can.

 It’s important to realize while your ISP can see that you are using a VPN, they cannot tell what you are using it for.

 For example, you might connect to askleo.com through your VPN.
-Your ISP can see only the VPN portion.
-That you are connecting to askleo.com, and the information being sent to and from askleo.com through the VPN, is encrypted and inaccessible.
+In that case your ISP can see only that you are using a VPN and exchanging encrypted data with it.
+That you are connecting to askleo.com, the pages you ask for, and the responses you get are all routed through the VPN, and thus are encrypted and inaccessible to anyone, anywhere inbetween.

 Subscribe to Confident Computing!
 Less frustration and more confidence, solutions, answers, and tips in your inbox every week.